nepenth/knowledge-base/README.md

 ### Data Structures <a name="data-structures"></a>
-**Data Structures**: Explore consistent hashing for efficient data distribution across nodes in distributed systems, with practical applications in real-world scenarios like caching and database partitioning.

-*Character count: 158*
+"Data Structures explores advanced techniques like Consistent Hashing for scalable distributed systems, with a focus on real-world applications in network architecture and performance optimization."
+(149 characters)
 *Subcategories: Consistent Hashing, Real World Applications* *Items: 2*